MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ## Deploying DRLTT

-DRLTT provides both Python SDK (based on PyTorch JIT) and C++ SDK (based on LibTorch).
+DRLTT provides both Python SDK (PyTorch JIT-based/standalone) and C++ SDK (based on LibTorch).

+### DRLTT Python SDK (PyTorch JIT-based) (Recommended)

-For Python SDK, a simple demonstration has been given in the section "Try out Pre-trained Checkpoints".
+This Python SDK is based on PyTorch JIT, and thus requires a PyTorch installation.
+A simple demonstration has been given in the section "Try out Pre-trained Checkpoints".
 For more comprehensive usage, readers are referred to:

 * `simulator/trajectory_tracker/trajectory_tracker.py` for docstring and implementation;
 * `simulator/trajectory_tracker/trajectory_tracker_test.py` for usage.

+### DRLTT Python SDK (Standalone)

+This Python SDK is based on *pybind*.
+This SDK is able to run without PyTorch installation.

+* `sdk/assets/exported-python-sdk/trajectory_tracker.py` for docstring;
+* `sdk/assets/exported-python-sdk/README.md` for description;
+* `sdk/assets/exported-python-sdk/check_export_symbols.py` for usage/example.

+NOTE: Currently, this version of standalone SDK is compatible with PyTorch installation.
+This is due to the incompatibility between the shared libraries of PyTorch and LibTorch.
+The authors are dealing with this issue and will update the availability once this SDK is ready again.

+### DRLTT C++ SDK

 For C++ SDK, see the *DRTLL SDK* page for details.